macla7/shift-trader/README.md

   <li>TO come back to the websockets for a multitude of things..
 Green circle next to user to show online.
 But also, this phone JavaScript business form from twilio..</li>
   <li>Will come back to facebook permissions with phone and avatar (profile pic).</li>
   <li>SO want to be able to make user without phone, only email necessary, cause this is all facebook will give me at this point lol. <ahref="https://developers.facebook.com/docs/permissions/reference">link</a>.</li>
   <li>Notifications model for User?
-Has_many relationship, only index view?<li>
+Has_many relationship, only index view?</li>
   <li>listens for unconfirmed invites to groups..
-Then later, seems like a JS thing, will listen for Likes and Comments.<li>
+Then later, seems like a JS thing, will listen for Likes and Comments.</li>
 </ul>

 <h2>Errors fixed and brief on how</h2>